Simple...just send us a message and let us know what you want!

 If you feel it's important to include veggies, consider adding in healthy vegetables instead of treats.

 Pureed pumpkin is a great one for dogs!
 Apples (without the core/seeds), carrots and green beans are great too!.
 While it's only optional, using veggies as treats is a great way to treat your dog without the added fat!

-We package 24 bricks into a 22lbs plastic bag for most proteins.
-Exceptions are the individually portioned treats and bones.
+We package 24 bricks into a 21-22 lbs bag for most proteins.
+(Actual weight will vary as the bricks are hand cut, but there will be a minimum of 21 lbs per bag) Exceptions are the individually portioned treats and bones.

 Each brick is just under 1 lb each.
 They are all cut by hand so some are slightly bigger or smaller.